HR Glossary for HR Professionals

 - Form I-9 doesn’t require a photo on identification documents but E-Verify does.

 - Only I-9 can be used to reverify expired employment authorization.

 Additionally, employers can utilize other forms of verification.
 This includes software that designates a trusted individual like a notary public to verify documents in person.
 Still, with social distancing measures in place, these solutions can present their own challenges.
 Namely, because the employee must also be present.

 Can Employers Remotely Verify Form I-9?

 The free service matches the information provided by employees on their forms with records available to both the Social Security Administration (SSA) and the Department of Homeland Security (DHS).

-With this said, according to U.S. Immigration and Customs Enforcement (ICE), employees who were onboarded using remote verification—either during coronavirus or otherwise—*must report to their employer within three business days once normal operations resume.
+According to U.S. Immigration and Customs Enforcement (ICE), employees who were onboarded using remote verification—either during coronavirus or otherwise—must report to their employer within three business days once normal operations resume.